Non-Hermitian skin clusters from strong interactions: Results and discussion

 Although skin clusters also arise from asymmetric couplings, they differ from conventional NHSE skin states in a few important ways: (i) they only exist when two or more particles interact; (ii) they exist due to the inhomogeneity of effective couplings from particle statistics, \emph{not} physical boundaries as in the NHSE~\cite{lee2020many}: in fact (5-7) exist under PBCs, not OBCs; (iii) while the NHSE usually gives rise to non-local responses~\cite{helbig2020generalized,pan2020non,lee2020unraveling}, here the skin clusters themselves are already the consequence of non-local effective couplings; (iv) due to the ``non-local'' region, the various types of skin clusters do not possess GBZ descriptions, unlike ordinary skin states.

-{\textit{Topological skin clusters. --}} Topological skin clusters eigenstates (4) are topological zero modes at the effective interface between the ``local'' and ``non-local'' regions.
+\textbf{Topological skin clusters.} Topological skin clusters eigenstates (4) are topological zero modes at the effective interface between the ``local'' and ``non-local'' regions.
 Physically, they are manifestations of how the inherent SSH-type topology in a 2-boson sector interplays with the presence of a third boson.
-Interestingly, although effective interfaces exist identically across both OBC [Fig.~2] and PBC [Fig.~3] settings, Topological skin clusters only exist under OBCs.
-PBC skin clusters (5-7) differ significantly from them in both energetics [Figs.~2(b) vs.~3(b)] and spatial profile [Figs.~2(c) vs.~3(c)].
+Although effective interfaces exist identically across both OBC [Fig.~\ref{2}] and PBC [Fig.~\ref{3}] settings, Topological skin clusters only exist under OBCs.
+PBC skin clusters (5-7) differ significantly from them in both energetics [Figs.~\ref{2}\textbf{b} vs.~\ref{3}\textbf{b}] and spatial profile [Figs.~\ref{2}\textbf{c} vs.~\ref{3}\textbf{c}].
 This enigma arises because of the non-local effect of local unbalanced hoppings: Under PBCs, the absence of physical boundaries (edges) leads to significant interference between the NHSE-like accumulation from either side of the non-local region, destroying ``unadulterated'' topological states.
-That topological skin clusters (4) mathematically result from the same topological mechanism as ordinary topological edge states (1) can be seen from their vanishing energies [Fig.~2(b)], and identical localization lengths [Fig.~2(c)] of $(\log\beta)^{-1}$, with $\beta=(t_1+\gamma)/(\gamma-t_2)$ as is well-known for the non-Hermitian SSH model~\cite{yao2018edge,suppmat}.
+That topological skin clusters (4) mathematically result from the same topological mechanism as ordinary topological edge states (1) can be seen from their vanishing energies [Fig.~\ref{2}\textbf{b}], and identical localization lengths [Fig.~\ref{2}\textbf{c}] of $(\log\beta)^{-1}$, with $\beta=(t_1+\gamma)/(\gamma-t_2)$ as is well-known for the non-Hermitian SSH model~\cite{yao2018edge}.
+See ``Methods'' for edge states in the non-Hermitian SSH model.